7 Best Tours and Day Trips from San Francisco

 Alcatraz Prison Cell Gallery| ©NeONBRAND

-Three of San Francisco's most powerful attractions, combined in one activity.
-For almost a full day, you'll go in a small group to Alcatraz (tour includes ferry tickets, admission to the iconic prison and audio guide), and explore Muir Woods and Sausalito, both alongside a professional guide and at your leisure for part of the experience.
+Three of San Francisco's most powerful attractions, combined into one activity.
+For almost an entire day, you'll go in a small group to Alcatraz (the tour includes ferry tickets, admission to the iconic prison, and an audio guide), and explore Muir Woods and Sausalito, both with a professional guide and on your own for part of the experience.

-I would say that the best thing about this tour of Alcatraz, Muir Woods and Sausalito is that it is an all-in-one tour in which you save the transportation between the different points included in the tour, but the fact that it includes a guide to know in depth the history of these places is also another of its strengths.
+I would say that the best thing about this Alcatraz, Muir Woods, and Sausalito tour is that it's an all-in-one package that saves you the hassle of transportation between the different points included in the tour, but the fact that it includes a guide to learn about the history of these places in depth is also another of its strengths.

 • Duration: 7 hours

-• Recommended: If you have little time in San Francisco or you have just arrived in the city and want to see the most emblematic places first.
+• Recommended: If you have limited time in San Francisco or have just arrived in the city and want to see the most iconic sights first

-On this small group tour of San Francisco's financial district you will pass by the headquarters of a lot of world-famous technology companies: Google, Facebook, or LinkedIn.
-You will also visit SalesForce Park, a floating park built in the heart of the city where companies like Slack or Yelp have their offices.
+On this small group tour of San Francisco's Financial District, you'll pass by the headquarters of many world-famous technology companies: Google, Facebook, and LinkedIn.
+You'll also visit SalesForce Park, a floating park built in the heart of the city where companies such as Slack and Yelp have their offices.

-This is a very specific tour in which you will experience first-hand the atmosphere of one of the most vibrant areas of San Francisco, with a guide who will tell you juicy anecdotes about this cradle of entrepreneurship.
+This is a very specific tour where you can experience firsthand the atmosphere of one of the most vibrant areas of San Francisco, accompanied by a guide who will tell you interesting stories about this cradle of entrepreneurship.

 • Duration: 2 hours